 The company still to this day continues to grow and, though its past was highly influenced by people in the LDS church, the company has never been owned by the church itself.

-However, the company has truly been a pioneer in the space of online subscription databases.
+However, the company has truly been a pioneer in the online subscription business model.
 Today, Ancestry is considered a major technology company rather than a genealogical company.Though the company has done numerous amount of collaborations with the LDS church’s non-profit organization Familysearch.org, it has never been owned by the church itself.

 Understandably, the misconception comes to many people because of the church’s practice of “temple work”, the founding from LDS church members and BYU graduates and, of course, their headquarters being in Salt Lake City, Utah.